Roslyn A. Mickelson papers

 Biographical / Historical

 Roslyn Arlin Mickelson was born in Ottawa, Ontario, Canada, on April 3, 1948, but grew up in Los Angeles, California and eventually became a naturalized citizen.
 Mickelson remained in Los Angeles and earned a PhD at the University of California at Los Angeles in 1984.
 She moved to Charlotte in 1985, where she taught sociology, women’s studies, and information technology.
 Her interests included the political economy of schooling and school reform, particularly the relationships among race, ethnicity, gender, the educational processes outcomes, and also the transitioning of students from school to workplace.
 Dr. Mickelson has been a Visiting Professor of Education and Sociology at the State University of Rio de Janeiro (1994) and a Visiting Scholar at Stanford University School of Education (1998-1999).
 In 1997, when William Capacchione’s daughter was denied enrollment in a magnet school in Charlotte, North Carolina, the Capacchiones filed suit against the Charlotte Mecklenburg Board of Education (CMBE), alleging racial discrimination.
-The CMBE hired a number of expert witnesses to substantiate its claim that Christine Capacchione had been denied enrollment as the result of established enrollment guidelines, rather than race.
+The CMBE hired a number of expert witnesses to substantiate its claim that Cristina Capacchione had been denied enrollment as the result of established enrollment guidelines, rather than race.
 Dr. Mickelson served as one of those expert witnesses.
 The case was appealed through the court system, up to the US Supreme Court, which declined to hear the case (thereby upholding the US Appeal Court’s ruling).
-In the end, the CMBE won the case, due in part to Dr. Mickelson’s testimony and statistical evidence concerning CMS enrollment policies and practices.
+In the end, the CMBE lost the case and busing was overturned in the school system.
 Dr. Mickelson married Dr. Stephen Samuel Smith, a professor of political science at Winthrop University, in Rock Hill, South Carolina, and had two children—Virginia (born in 1976) and David (born in 1978).

 6 Linear Feet

-This manuscript collection was accumulated by Dr. A. Roslyn Mickelson, a professor of Sociology at the University of North Carolina Charlotte, in her role as an expert witness in litigation between the Charlotte Mecklenburg School system and the parents of Christina Capacchione.
-Other papers include those concerning IBM Education Village and Mickelson's research in school-to-work research.
+This manuscript collection was accumulated by Dr. A. Roslyn Mickelson, a professor of Sociology at the University of North Carolina at Charlotte, in her role as an expert witness in litigation between the Charlotte Mecklenburg School system and the parents of Cristina Capacchione.
+Other papers include those concerning IBM Education Village and Mickelson's research in school-to-work transition.

 The Roslyn Mickelson Papers are arranged into four series, which are subdivided into subseries.
 Series I contains papers concerning Dr. Mickelson’s work with the Charlotte Mecklenburg Schools (and especially her work as an expert witness on behalf of the CMS in litigation with William Capacchione); series II: the IBM Education Village; series III: School-to-Work; and series IV: the National Educational Summit In Palisades, New York, in 1996.